Subdwarf B star: Planetary systems

 There are at least four sdB stars which may possess planetary systems.
 However in three of four cases, subsequent research has indicated that the evidence for the planets' existence was not as strong as previously believed, and whether or not the planetary systems exist is not proven either way.

 V391 Pegasi was the first sdB star believed to have an exoplanet in orbit around it, although subsequent research has significantly weakened the evidentiary case for the planet's existence.

 Kepler-70 may have a system of two or more close-orbiting planets, although later research suggests that this is unlikely to be the case.
 If Kepler-70's two close-orbiting planets do exist, they may be the remnants of the cores of close-orbiting gas giants.
 These would have been engulfed by the red giant progenitor, and the rocky/metallic cores would be the only parts of the planets to survive without being evaporated.
 Alternatively, they may be sections of core from one larger gas giant, engulfed as described, with the core having fragmented inside the star.

-KIC 10001893 (also known as Kepler-429) may possess a system of three roughly Earth-sized planets in very close orbit.
+Kepler-429 may possess a system of three roughly Earth-sized planets in very close orbit.
 If these exist, then they would be similar to the hypothetical Kepler-70 exoplanets.
 However, the same new techniques that cast doubt on the Kepler-70 exoplanets were applied in this case too and indicated that the three signals which had been detected could in fact merely be misleading artifacts in the data that earlier analysis techniques had not handled well.

 Kepler-451 is the close binary system of a subdwarf B and a red dwarf star, which is orbited by the circumbinary planets Kepler-451b, Kepler-451c and Kepler-451d.